 II.
-WE HAVE A LEGAL DUTY TO SAFEGUARD YOUR PROTECTED HEALTH lNFORMATION (PHI)
+I HAVE A LEGAL DUTY TO SAFEGUARD YOUR PROTECTED HEALTH lNFORMATION (PHI)

-We are legally required to protect the privacy of your PHI, which includes information that can be used to identify you that we've created or received about your past, present, or future health or condition, the provision of health care to you, or the payment of this health care.
-We must provide you with this Notice about our privacy practices, and such Notice must explain how, when, and why we will "use" and "disclose" your PHI.
-A "use" of PHI occurs when we share, examine, utilize, apply, or analyze such information within our practice; PHI is "disclosed" when it is released, transferred, has been given to, or is otherwise divulged to a third party outside of our practice.
-With some exceptions, we may not use or disclose any more of your PHI than is necessary to accomplish the purpose for which the use or disclosure is made.
-And, we are legally required to follow the privacy practices described in this Notice.
+I am legally required to protect the privacy of your PHI, which includes information that can be used to identify you that I've created or received about your past, present, or future health or condition, the provision of health care to you, or the payment of this health care.
+I must provide you with this Notice about our privacy practices, and such Notice must explain how, when, and why I will "use" and "disclose" your PHI.
+A "use" of PHI occurs when I share, examine, utilize, apply, or analyze such information within my practice; PHI is "disclosed" when it is released, transferred, has been given to, or is otherwise divulged to a third party outside of my practice.
+With some exceptions, I may not use or disclose any more of your PHI than is necessary to accomplish the purpose for which the use or disclosure is made.
+And, I am legally required to follow the privacy practices described in this Notice.

-However, we reserve the right to change the terms of this Notice and our privacy policies at any time.
-Any changes will apply to PHI on file with us already.
-Before we make any important changes to our policies, we will promptly change this Notice and post a new copy of it in our office and on our website (if applicable).
-You can also request a copy of this Notice from us, or you can view a copy of it in our office or at our website, which is located at www.CreatingHealthyRelationships.com.
+However, I reserve the right to change the terms of this Notice and our privacy policies at any time.
+Any changes will apply to your PHI on file with me already.
+Before I make any important changes to my policies, I will promptly change this Notice and post a new copy of it in my office and on my website (if applicable).
+You can also request a copy of this Notice from me, or you can view a copy of it in my office or at my website, which is located at www.MindyMcHugh.com.

 III.
-HOW WE MAY USE AND DISCLOSE YOUR PHI.
+HOW I MAY USE AND DISCLOSE YOUR PHI.

-We will use and disclose your PHI for many different reasons.
-For some of these uses or disclosures, we will need your prior authorization; for others, however, we do not.
-Listed below are the different categories of our uses and disclosures along with some examples of each category.
+I will use and disclose your PHI for many different reasons.
+For some of these uses or disclosures, I will need your prior authorization; for others, however, I do not.
+Listed below are the different categories of my uses and disclosures along with some examples of each category.

 A. Uses and Disclosures Relating to Treatment, Payment, or Health Care Operations Do Not Require Your Prior Written Consent.
-We can use and disclose your PHI without your consent for the following reasons:
+I can use and disclose your PHI without your consent for the following reasons:

 - For treatment.
-We can disclose your PHI to physicians, psychiatrists, psychologists, and other licensed health care providers who provide you with health care services or are involved in your care.
-For example, if you're being treated by a psychiatrist, we can disclose your PHI to your psychiatrist in order to coordinate your care.
+I can disclose your PHI to physicians, psychiatrists, psychologists, and other licensed health care providers who provide you with health care services or are involved in your care.
+For example, if you're being treated by a psychiatrist, I can disclose your PHI to your psychiatrist in order to coordinate your care.

 - To obtain payment for treatment.
-We can use and disclose your PHI to bill and collect payment for the treatment and services provided by us to you.
-For example, we might send your PHI to your insurance company or health plan to get paid for the health care services that we have provided to you.
-We may also provide your PHI to our business associates, such as billing companies, claims processing companies, and others that process our health care claims.
+I can use and disclose your PHI to bill and collect payment for the treatment and services provided by me to you.
+For example, I might send your PHI to your insurance company or health plan to get paid for the health care services that I have provided to you.
+I may also provide your PHI to our business associates, such as billing companies, claims processing companies, and others that process our health care claims.

 - For health care operations.
-We can disclose your PHI to operate our practice.
-For example, we might use your PHI to evaluate the quality of health care services that you received or to evaluate the performance of the health care professionals who provided such services to you.
-We may also provide your PHI to our accountants, attorneys, consultants, and others to make sure we are complying with applicable laws.
+I can disclose your PHI to operate my practice.
+For example, I might use your PHI to evaluate the quality of health care services that you received or to evaluate the performance of the health care professionals who provided such services to you.
+I may also provide your PHI to my accountants, attorneys, consultants, and others to make sure I am complying with applicable laws.

 - Other disclosures.
-We may also disclose your PHI to others without your consent in certain situations.
-For example, your consent isn't required if you need emergency treatment, as long as we try to get your consent after treatment is rendered, or if we try to get your consent but you are unable to communicate with us (for example, if you are unconscious or in severe pain) and we think that you would consent to such treatment if you were able to do so.
+I may also disclose your PHI to others without your consent in certain situations.
+For example, your consent isn't required if you need emergency treatment, as long as I try to get your consent after treatment is rendered, or if I try to get your consent but you are unable to communicate with me (for example, if you are unconscious or in severe pain) and I think that you would consent to such treatment if you were able to do so.

 B. Certain Uses and Disclosures Do Not Require Your Consent.
-We can use and disclose your PHI without your consent or authorization for the following reasons:
+I can use and disclose your PHI without your consent or authorization for the following reasons:

 - When disclosure is required by federal, state or Iocal law; judicial or administrative proceedings; or, law enforcement.
-For example, we may make a disclosure to applicable officials when a law requires us to report information to government agencies and law enforcement personnel about victims of abuse or neglect; or when ordered in a judicial or administrative proceeding.
+For example, I may make a disclosure to applicable officials when a law requires me to report information to government agencies and law enforcement personnel about victims of abuse or neglect; or when ordered in a judicial or administrative proceeding.

 - For public health activities.
-For example, we may have to report information about you to the county coroner.
+For example, I may have to report information about you to the county coroner.

 - For health oversight activities.
-For example, we may have to provide information to assist the government when it conducts an investigation or inspection of a health care provider or organization.
+For example, I may have to provide information to assist the government when it conducts an investigation or inspection of a health care provider or organization.

 - For research purposes.
-In certain circumstances, we may provide PHI in order to conduct medical research.
+In certain circumstances, I may provide PHI in order to conduct medical research.

 - To avoid harm.
 In order to avoid a serious threat to the PHI to law enforcement personnel or persons able to prevent or lessen such harm.

 - For specific government functions.
-We may disclose PHI of military personnel and veterans in certain situations.
-And we may disclose PHI for national security purposes, such as protecting the President of the United States or conducting intelligence operations.
+I may disclose PHI of military personnel and veterans in certain situations.
+And I may disclose PHI for national security purposes, such as protecting the President of the United States or conducting intelligence operations.

 - Appointment reminders and health related benefits or services.
-We may use PHI to provide appointment reminders or give you information about treatment alternatives, or other health care services or benefits we offer.
+I may use PHI to provide appointment reminders or give you information about treatment alternatives, or other health care services or benefits I offer.

 C. Certain Uses and Disclosures Require You to Have the Opportunity to Object.

 D. Other Uses and Disclosures Require Your Prior Written Authorization.
-In any other situation not described in sections III A, B, and C above, we will ask for your written authorization before using or disclosing any of your PHI.
-If you choose to sign an authorization to disclose your PHI, you can later revoke such authorization in writing to stop any future uses and disclosures (to the extent that we haven't taken any action in reliance on such authorization) of your PHI by us.
+In any other situation not described in sections III A, B, and C above, I will ask for your written authorization before using or disclosing any of your PHI.
+If you choose to sign an authorization to disclose your PHI, you can later revoke such authorization in writing to stop any future uses and disclosures (to the extent that I haven't taken any action in reliance on such authorization) of your PHI by me.